 Crime Prevention Tips

-Often times crimes occur without planning when a prepetrator sees that he/she has a chance to act in the moment and sieze an opportunity.
-There are various simple ways to protect yourself and eliminate such opportunities from occuring by making your home, vehicle, valubles, etc. a harder target for criminals.
+Often times crimes occur without planning when a perpetrator sees that he/she has a chance to act in the moment and seize an opportunity.
+There are various simple ways to protect yourself and eliminate such opportunities from occurring by making your home, vehicle, valuables, etc. a harder target for criminals.

 MOTOR VEHICLE THEFT PREVENTION

 - Lock your car.
 More than half of all vehicles stolen were left unlocked.

 - Never leave your car running, even if you'll only be gone for just a minute.
 Vehicles are commonly stolen at convenience stores, gas stations, ATM's, etc. In the winter, a higher number of vehicles are reported stolen when owners leave vehicles running to warm up.

 - Take your keys with you.
 One out of every five vehicles stolen had the keys in it.

 - Completely close car windows when parking.
 Don't make it any easier for the thief to enter your vehicle.